djkaty/Il2CppInspector/README.md

   - The offset from the image base address to every IL2CPP API function export (functions starting with `il2cpp_`)

 - `il2cpp-api-functions.h`:
-  - The function pointer signature to every IL2CPP API function (copied directly from Unity for the version used to compile the binary)
+  - The function pointer signature to every IL2CPP API function (copied directly from Unity for the version used to compile the binary).
+Functions not found in the binary's export list will be elided

 The above files contain all the data needed for dynamic analysis in a debugger.